What Debt Coverage Ratio Says About a Real Estate Investment

 Let's assume that an investor finds a real estate investment property that generates an annual net operating income of $50,000 and is requesting a mortgage that would result in annual payments of $40,000.

 This tells the lender that there are more than enough funds to cover the debt service.
-Let's check it: $50,000 (funds available) less 40,000 (mortgage payment) = 10,000.
-So in this case, not only are there enough dollars provided to cover the mortgage payment, there are 10,000 more dollars (25% more) than the payment requires.
+Let's check it: $50,000 (funds available) less 40,000 (mortgage payment) equals 10,000.
+So not only are there enough dollars provided to cover the mortgage payment but 10,000 more dollars (25% more) than the payment requires.
 This is a good thing.

-Okay, now let's assume that the same borrower is trying to get financing on the same property with the same NOI of $50,000.
-But in this case perhaps he decides to make less of a down payment which in turn means more money borrowed and therefore results in annual mortgage payments of $50,000.
+Okay, now let's assume that the same borrower is trying to get financing on the same property but perhaps decides to make less of a down payment and therefore borrows more money resulting in annual mortgage payments of $50,000.

 This tells the lender that there are just enough funds to cover the debt service.
-Let's check it: $50,000 (funds available) less 50,000 (mortgage payment) = 0.
-So in this case, there are just enough dollars provided to cover the mortgage payment, but nothing would be left over for any margin of error.
+Let's check it: $50,000 (funds available) less 50,000 (mortgage payment) equals 0.
+So there are just enough dollars provided to cover the mortgage payment but nothing would be left over for any margin of error.
 This is typically not good enough.

-Lastly, let's assume the same scenario as above with the same annual net operating income of $50,000.
-But in this case perhaps the borrower must pay a higher interest rate for the loan and therefore it increases his annual payments to $55,500.
+Lastly, let's assume the same scenario as above with the same annual net operating income but in this case perhaps the borrower must pay a higher interest rate for the loan and therefore it increases his annual payments to $55,500.

 This tells the lender that there are not enough funds to cover the debt service.
-Let's check it: $50,000 (funds available) less 55,500 (mortgage payment) = -4,500.
-So in this case, there are not enough dollars provided to cover the mortgage payment and would require the owner to make up the difference "out-of-pocket."
+Let's check it: $50,000 (funds available) less 55,500 (mortgage payment) equals -4,500.
+So there are not enough dollars provided to cover the mortgage payment and would require the owner to make up the difference "out-of-pocket."
 This is absolutely not good enough.

 Rule of Thumb

-As a quick point of reference, just remember that 1.0 is break-even.
-Therefore any ratio that's higher means more than enough to cover the mortgage payment, whereas any ratio that's lower means less than enough to cover the mortgage payment.
-Naturally what ratio a lender is willing to accept is up to the lender, but don't be surprised to find that most look for a DCR of at least 1.20.
+What ratio a lender is willing to accept is up to the lender, but don't be surprised to find that most lenders look for a debt coverage ratio of at least 1.20.

 So You Know

-All three of ProAPOD's real estate software solutions automatically compute debt coverage ratio.
-You simply fill in the forms and the result is posted in the appropriate reports.
-It is also available in iCalculator.
+ProAPOD's investment real estate software solutions automatically compute debt coverage ratio based upon your form entries and then post it in the appropriate analysis and marketing reports.
+DCR is also available in iCalculator.